bauxy/bauxy-legal/business_associate_agreement.md

 ## 3.1 Use and Disclosure

 Anagram agrees not to use or disclose PHI, other than as permitted or required by this Agreement the Underlying Agreement or Terms of Service or as Required By Law.
-To the extent Anagram is carrying out one or more of Customer&#39;s obligations under the Privacy Rule pursuant to the terms of the Underlying Agreements, Terms of Service or this Agreement, Anagram shall comply with the requirements of the Privacy Rule that apply to Customer in the performance of such obligation(s).
+To the extent Anagram is carrying out one or more of Customer's obligations under the Privacy Rule pursuant to the terms of the Underlying Agreements, Terms of Service or this Agreement, Anagram shall comply with the requirements of the Privacy Rule that apply to Customer in the performance of such obligation(s).

 ## 3.2 Appropriate Safeguards